hrayrhar/hrayrhar.github.io/_pages/about.md

 ## News
 - **\[Jan.
-3, 2020\]** I will be TA-ing CSCI 270: "introduction to algorithms and theory of computing" taught by Prof. [Shawn Shamsian](https://viterbi.usc.edu/directory/faculty/Shamsian/Shahriar) this spring.
+3, 2020\]** I will be TA-ing CSCI 270: "introduction to algorithms and theory of computing" taught by Prof. [Shahriar Shamsian](https://viterbi.usc.edu/directory/faculty/Shamsian/Shahriar) this spring.
 - **\[Oct.
 1, 2019\]** Our [work](https://drive.google.com/file/d/1e1_yUylRKCQ8hAdhEtUBpAPkxJ7jFD3B/view?usp=sharing) titled "Reducing overfitting by minimizing label information in weights" got accepted to NeurIPS'19 information theory and machine learning workshop.
 - **\[Sept.
 3, 2019\]** Our [paper](https://arxiv.org/abs/1706.03353) "Fast structure learning with modular regularization" got accepted to NeurIPS'19 as a spotlight presentation.
 - **\[Aug.
 15, 2019\]** I will be the teaching assistant of CSCI 670: "advanced analysis of algorithms" taught by Prof. [Shang-Hua Teng](https://viterbi-web.usc.edu/~shanghua/) this fall.